dianasilvax/creative-computing/README.md

 ## ✿ Main points of this service ✿

-- Being able to post your work & gain feedback from others
+- Being able to post your work & get feedback from others
 - Having different sections for different knowledge levels : beginner, medium, advanced ect.
 - Different sections for each coding languages : java, p5.js, html ect
 - Option to post questions that would be answered by the community.
-- Open source; being able to share your code and other members.
+- Open source; being able to share your code with other members.
-- Creators would be able to post video tutorials / stream on the platform
+- Creators would be able to post video tutorials / stream on the platform.

 The desired outcome would entail a website/app, with the funds and time this proposal could be possible.

-# This service is not only to help a community, but to bring people together and explore our potential. :)
+# This service is not only to help a community, but to bring people together and explore our potential ೄྀ࿐ ˊˎ-

 --------